-Brown recluse and black widow spiders also live outdoors in barns, utility sheds, woodpiles, and underneath lumber, rocks, and accumulated debris.
-To avoid being bitten, wear work gloves when inspecting inside boxes or when moving stored items.
+Brown recluse and black widow spiders also live outdoors in barns, sheds and woodpiles, behind window shutters, and beneath lumber, rocks, and yard debris.
+Removal of clutter is helpful in making areas less attractive to the spiders.
+To avoid being bitten, wear heavy gloves when inspecting inside boxes or moving potentially infested materials.

-Severe infestations of brown recluse or black widow spiders require specialized skills and equipment to eradicate.
-In these situations, it would be prudent to call a professional pest control operator.
+Infestations of brown recluse or black widow spiders often require specialized skills and equipment to eradicate.
+In these cases, it would be prudent to enlist the services of a professional pest control company.

 For additional information on the brown recluse and other spiders, see our other publications:

 CAUTION: The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.
 ALWAYS READ AND FOLLOW LABEL DIRECTIONS FOR SAFE USE OF ANY PESTICIDE.

 Please note that content and photos in this publication are copyrighted material and may not be copied or downloaded without permission of the Department of Entomology, University of Kentucky.